 Before applying the steam, the cleaners spread a cleaning agent on the carpet, using a brush.
 The detergent needs time to take its effect.
 Once it does so, the cleaners target the carpet fibers with hot steam.

 They use a heavy-duty steam cleaner able to heat up the water fast and release a powerful jet of vapors.
-The steam breaks down the tough dirt and kills harmful microorganisms.
+The carpet steam cleaning breaks down the tough dirt and kills harmful microorganisms.
 It does a great job of deep cleaning the carpet, yet it has a disadvantage – drying time.

 Dry cleaning is the perfect option for those who aren’t ready to wait for hours until the carpet dries out.
 The technique focuses on an absorbent compound that captures dirt from fibers.